phamann000/league-of-legends-predictive-dragons/README.md

 With all of this combined I now have my final model.
 ### The Results
 When running the baseline model on unseen data, I got an accuracy of 0.6075073516692614.
 However with my final model, my accuracy on unseen data resulted in an accuracy of 0.724096177131984 which I think is a huge improvement.
-It shows that my final model ended up being much better at generalzing to unseen data, which is exactly what I wanted.
+It shows that my final model ended up being much better at generalizing to unseen data, which is exactly what I wanted.
 With this I was happy with how my final model turned out, and ran the entire 2022 competitive matches dataset to get the following confusion matrix.
 ![Confusion Matrix of Predicting Which Team has More Dragons](/assets/league_conf_mat.png)
 As is illustrated above, my final model ends up being pretty good at predicting which team has taken more Dragons.